top of page

 So, with a heavy heart, and my finger on the delete key, I made my adjustments.
 There were a few other 'issues' with my draft (see the Editing: Second Time Around post), but the storyline was done.
 I was happy with it.
 Not so happy about the wasted time and the bruising on my finger.
 I vowed to do things differently second time around...

 The idea for Hitting the Jackpot (hiding a big lottery win) came from my mother.
 She used to do the football pools and always put a cross in the 'No Publicity' box for fear of 'begging letters'.
 I became fascinated with the idea of hiding a 'big win'.
-But, having had my finger burned by pantsing The Last App, I was determined not to make the same mistake again; I had become a plotter - well, sort of...
+But, having had my finger burned (and bruised) by pantsing The Last App, I was determined not to make the same mistake again; I had become a plotter - well, sort of...

 Rather luckily, I knew how Hitting the Jackpot would end even before I'd invented any characters or plotted the storyline.
 This seemed a revelation to me: know your ending before you begin.
 The plotting then became an exercise in navigating from point A (the beginning) to point B (the end).
 I found this part immensely stimulating as I could invent characters and sub-plots, always aware of where they had to end up, with a fail-safe option that I could ditch them if necessary without any pain to my index finger.
 It took a couple of months, but I ended up with what I thought was a pretty good storyline for my comedy.
 I was ready to write.